nae9on/TimelineAnimation/README.md

-# TimelineAnimation
+# Timeline Animation
-Timeline animation project reads .xls timeline data and plots time animation.
+An application that reads .xls timeline data and plots time animation.